Viability of the $R+e^T$ cosmology: Cosmic Dynamics

-In order to confront our results with observations, it is convenient to rewrite the cosmological parameters in terms of the redshift $z$ rather than in terms of the time.
-To do so, we use $a(t)=\frac{a_0}{1+z}$, with the present value of the scale factor $a_0=1$.
-We obtain for the time-redshift relation:
+In order to confront our results with observations, it is convenient to rewrite all of these cosmological parameters in terms of the redshift $z$ rather than in terms of time.
+To do so, we use $a(t)=\frac{a_{0}}{1+z}$, with the present value of the scale factor $a_{0}=1$.
+The time-redshift relation for our obtained model can be expressed as

 where $\mathcal{W}$ denotes the Lambert function, also known as \textquotedblleft product logarithm\textquotedblright.
-For the sake of simplicity, we will take, from now on, $\Gamma\equiv\frac{3\alpha}{2}\frac{1}{[\beta(1+z)]^{3/2}}$.
+For the sake of simplicity, we will take, from now on, $\Gamma\equiv\frac{3\alpha}{2}\frac{1 }{[\beta(1+z)]^{3/2}}$.

 Eqs.\eqref{h} and \eqref{dp} now read